kevin931/cytomulate/docs/source/change/development.rst

 Development and Roadmap
 #########################

-Currently, we're pre-release, meaning that we're still building the package from the ground up!
-However, this doesn't prevent us from sketching out a roadmap our project!
+We're officially releasing our stable releases!!
 Here, you will find what we're planning on doing and how we plan to support our software!

 -------